RStudio server

 • Start rstudio server: sudo service rstudio-server start

-If you do not have SSH access to your server yet, send a email to: servicedesk@bfh.ch
+If you do not have SSH access to your server yet, you can add your key in the BFH.science self-service portal.

-If you allocated too much memory, it can happen that you cannot resume your session (remember: RStudio is ment to be used as an development enviroment to work on your code, not to run large computations.
+It used to happen with older RStudio versions (pre 2026; now shouldn’t be required anymore) that if you allocated too much memory, you cannot resume your session (remember: RStudio is ment to be used as an development enviroment to work on your code, not to run large computations.
 Those should be run via SSH using screen or any other terminal multiplexer).

 To remove an active session (this does not affect your data, but unsafed code will be lost), follow the following steps.